Service-Minded Selling Fundamentals

-- Be very clear what their problems or goals are in making an investment.
+- Be very clear about what their problems or goals are in investing.

-Always agree on next sales step with prospect or customer.
+Always agree on the next sales step with the prospect or customer.

 Always have a personally qualified list of prospects to call before calling.

-- Not having a list is a sure fire way of procrastinating making calls and or spending time pre-judging the call before you dial.
+- Not having a list is a surefire way of procrastinating making calls or spending time pre-judging the call before you dial.

 Be clear and confident about your pricing